p1yu5h0/p1yu5h0/README.md

 - 🔭 I’m currently working on a Personal Project👨‍🏭.

+- 🤠 Also it's my starting so I am doing those projects that are already made so that I can learn what is the mindset of a person in making those projects 💭🤔.
+- 😁 This will help me in building basic skills like thinking and debugging 🥳.

 - 💻 I love to do Competitive Programming on daily basis 🤓. <br>
     Now I am 3🌟at CodeChef(max.
 1780) and Pupil at CodeForces(max 1245) and consistently trying hard to improve my rating😋.